-6.5.2.5 Implementation
+6.6.2.5 Implementation

-Each department (no later than December 1, 1998) shall submit its statement of Performance Expectations and its statement of policy and procedures for the Departmental Comprehensive Review of Tenured Faculty developed in response to this document to the Faculty Senate, the appropriate dean and the provost for review and approval.
+Each department shall submit its statement of Performance Expectations and its statement of policy and procedures for the Departmental Comprehensive Review of Tenured Faculty developed in response to this document to the Faculty Senate, the appropriate Dean and the Provost for review and approval.
 A schedule for the first round of comprehensive reviews shall be included.
 This schedule should be updated annually and reported to the dean.

-6.5.2.5.1 Performance Expectations
+6.6.2.5.1 Performance Expectations

 Each department shall establish a written statement of performance expectations for tenured faculty.
 These expectations in research, scholarship, creative activity, teaching, and service shall be consistent with campus and unit missions and with related policies, such as departmental, UMBC, and BOR workload policies.
 They should be sufficiently flexible and comprehensive to accommodate faculty with differing interests and responsibilities, and different ranks and conditions of appointment.
-Each department may reconsider its statement of performance expectations at any time; any changes shall be submitted to the Faculty Senate, the appropriate dean and the provost for review and approval.
+Each department may reconsider its statement of performance expectations at any time; any changes shall be submitted to the Faculty Senate, the appropriate Dean and the Provost for review and approval.

-6.5.2.6 Post Review Procedures
+6.6.2.6 Post Review Procedures